Dealing with menopause in the workplace

 - Making reasonable adjustments for people suffering from the menopause;

-- Creating a trusting and informed environment at work so that people suffering with the menopause feel able to disclose their symptoms and agree the best way forwards.
+- Creating a trusting and informed environment at work so that people suffering from menopause feel able to disclose their symptoms and agree on the best way forward.

-If you need assistance with any of the above as either an employee or an employer you can contact the GA employment law team on 01752 203500 or email me at robert.zacal@GAsolicitors.com.
+If you need assistance with any of the above as either an employee or an employer you can contact the employment team on 01752 203500 or email me at robert.zacal@GAsolicitors.com.